meilisearch/documentation/learn/advanced/geosearch.md

 ### Usage

-You first need to ensure your documents contain valid geolocation data and that you have added the `_geo` attribute to the `sortableAttributes` list.
+First, ensure your documents contain valid geolocation data and that you have added the `_geo` attribute to the `sortableAttributes` list.
 Then, you can use the [`sort` search parameter](/reference/api/search.md#sort) along with `_geoPoint`, a special sorting function, to order results based on their distance from a geographic location.

 ```
 _geoPoint(0.0, 0.0):asc